HyperMD/build-tools/README.md

 }
 ```

+Note:

-Note that all file paths are relative to project dir. `.js` suffix is omitted.
+- in `path`, all file paths are relative to project dir.
+- `.js` suffix is omitted.
+- glob pattern is supported in `path` and `external` fields

 Once `hmd-transpile` transpiled your `my_module.js`, you can use it in any environment, including module loader and **Plain Browser Environment**!